 The returned ball bounces more than once on the opponent's side.

-A serve is invalid after two attempts.
+A serve is deemed invalid after two attempts.

 A player interferes with an opponent.